 The Concord Land Conservation Trust seeks to conserve the natural resources of Concord and the town’s traditional landscape of woods, meadows, and fields.

-The Concord Land Conservation Trust is a private, non-profit, 501(c)(3) tax-exempt organization devoted to the preservation of open land in the Town of Concord.
-Founded in 1959, The Land Trust has eight trustees and over 600 member families.
+The Concord Land Conservation Trust is a private, non-profit, 501(c)(3) tax-exempt organization devoted to the preservation of open land in the Town of Concord, Massachusetts.
+Founded in 1959, The Land Trust has ten trustees and approximately 600 member families.
 The Land Trust seeks to conserve the natural resources of Concord and the town’s traditional landscape of woods, meadows, and fields.

-Since its inception, the Land Trust has acquired through gift or purchase over 983 acres and holds conservation restrictions on an additional 354 acres.
+Since its inception, the Land Trust has acquired more than 983 acres through gift or purchase and holds conservation restrictions on an additional 360 acres.
 All of this land will be protected from development and remain in its natural state forever; once a property or a conservation restriction on a property is acquired by the Land Trust, it is never relinquished.
 An affiliate, the Concord Open Land Foundation (COLF), was founded in 1988 to engage in conservation transactions where the land acquired, or a portion of it, may be subsequently sold or swapped.

 How we protect land